Is this school accredited?

 What about social experiences?

-Most students find that school work can be completed in about 3 -4 hours a day.
+Most students find that school work can be completed in about few hours than a traditional school day.
 That leaves much more time for social events.
 One student explains, “I am more social now because I have time to volunteer, hold a part-time job and participate in sports.
 And, I get to choose who I socialize with and avoid the typical social drama at my old school.”
 Matthew S.